 VA loans offer a host of significant benefits.

 This historic benefit program helps open the doors of homeownership to veterans and service members who might otherwise struggle to secure home financing.
-About 40 percent of VA purchase loans went to first-time homebuyers last year alone.
+VA loan volume has soared in recent years.

 This is a loan program that can save qualified borrowers thousands of dollars, both in terms of upfront costs as well as over the life of their loans.
 Let’s take a closer look at three key ways.